balabtech006/grocery-assessment/README.md

 ## Introduction

-This a basic crud react-redux-featherjs application for managing contacts.
+This a basic crud react-redux-featherjs application for managing grocery items.
 It currently uses MongoDB for the database and FeathersJS for the REST API server.

 https://www.sitepoint.com/crud-app-react-redux-feathersjs/